 b.
 Chloride and Salts

 Salts such as boron, calcium chloride (CaCl), magnesium chloride (MgCl), sodium chloride (NaCl), and sulphate can accumulate in soils within the watershed.
 Three TMDLs in Attachment H identify construction stormwater dischargers as potential sources of chloride and salts.
-For two of the three TMDLs, compliance with this General Permit was sufficient to meet the assigned WLAs, thus not imposing any TMDL-specific costs on the Responsible Dischargers.
-However, the Upper Santa Clara River TMDL for chloride assigned a concentration based WLA, which was translated into a numeric action level.
-As a result, Responsible Dischargers for the Upper Santa Clara River Chloride TMDL can expect a medium to low cost impact.
+For two of the three TMDLs, compliance with this General Permit was sufficient to meet the assigned waste load allocations, thus not imposing any TMDL-specific costs on the Responsible Dischargers.
+However, the Upper Santa Clara River TMDL for chloride assigned a concentration-based waste load allocation, which was translated into a numeric action level.
+As a result, Responsible Dischargers for the Upper Santa Clara River Chloride TMDL can expect a medium to low-cost impact.

-Responsible Dischargers in the Upper Santa Clara River watershed (Region 4) may be required to conduct non-visible pollutant monitoring to analyze for boron, chloride, sulfate and Total Dissolved Solids as part of the TMDL implementation requirements.
-The estimated additional cost of the non-visible pollutant monitoring for the Upper Santa Clara River TMDL would be approximately $200-400 for sampling and $150-$250 for analysis and SMARTS data entry, per sampled discharge location per event.
+Responsible Dischargers in the Upper Santa Clara River watershed (Region 4) may be required to conduct non-visible pollutant monitoring to analyze for boron, chloride, sulfate, and total dissolved solids as part of the TMDL implementation requirements.
+The estimated additional cost of the non-visible pollutant monitoring for the Upper Santa Clara River TMDL would be approximately $200-$400 for sampling and $150-$250 for analysis and SMARTS data entry, per sampled discharge location per event.

 c.
 Diazinon